Our world has changed dramatically, almost unnoticed.

 German developers will adapt to the new requirements, work together with their colleagues in China, but solve the most important challenges at home.

-We still have a technological lead over the BRICS countries: Design quality, build quality and equipment levels are higher on average in Europe.
+We still have a technological lead over the BRICS countries: Design quality, processing quality and equipment levels are higher on average in Europe.
 Germany is producing the first semi-automatic L3 cars for widespread use on public roads.
-Battery research is underway, as is cell production.
+Battery research is starting up, as is cell production.

-In China, we are mainly seeing a “regression to the mean” effect.
+In China, we are mainly seeing a "regression-to-mean" effect.

-Since China started at a very low level 30 years ago with little industrial infrastructure, they were able to interpret the current structures for today’s technologies and needs.
-The entire production structure for electric vehicles and automotive software was built from scratch and is now the most productive infrastructure for the production of electric vehicles in the world.
+Because China started at a very low level 30 years ago with little industrial infrastructure, they were able to interpret the current structures for today's technologies and needs.
+The entire production structure for electric vehicles and automotive software was built from scratch and is now the most productive electric vehicle manufacturing infrastructure in the world.

 The Western automotive industry has created and optimized the infrastructure for a technology that is currently being phased out by the G7 governments: Internal combustion engine cars.
-During the phase-out, the industry needs to invest and build a new infrastructure to produce software-driven electric vehicles.
+During the phase-out, the industry will need to invest and build a new infrastructure to produce software-driven electric vehicles.

 And the transition from old to new brings with it an unprecedented level of complexity.

-The traditional car manufacturers fly with propeller engines while they install the turbines on the flight.
+Traditional car manufacturers fly with propeller engines while they install the turbines on the plane.
 The Chinese, on the other hand, have already launched their aircraft with new turbines.
-Tesla as well.
+So has Tesla.

 As a result, the current performance of many Western manufacturers and suppliers is admirable, even if their aircraft struggle to maintain altitude and speed.
 Some manufacturers will reach their goal, some will crash.